Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

 ```

 > [!IMPORTANT]
-> We only delete the account in parsec-auth, no data are deleted in the metadata server.
+> Only account data stored in the authentication server is deleted (see [Account creation](<#Account creation>)), no data is deleted in the metadata server.

 ### Integration with the Parsec server

-The parsec client would use the authentication service to store a special device (let's call it remote device), which will only be used to create a new local device.
+The parsec client would use the authentication service to store a special device (let's call it remote device), which will only be used to create new local devices.
 The new local device would be stored on the local storage.
-If the storage happens to be cleaned, a new device could still be created from the remote device.
+If the storage happens to be cleaned, a new local device could still be created from the remote device.

 We could have directly used the remote device to communicate with the metadata server,
 but this approach (similar to the one used to create devices from a recovery device)